Toffee Crunch Cupcakes

 You can’t go wrong with these toffee crunch cupcakes- they’re a decadent cupcake with rich ganache and toffee, topped with caramel frosting!

 I hate to play favorites, but this just might be the prettiest cupcake I’ve ever had the pleasure of meeting.
 I mean, seriously – isn’t she a beauty?

 Like, really amazing.
 How can you go wrong with a decadent cupcake ringed with rich ganache and toffee and topped with caramel frosting?
-This is an eye-catching, tasty cupcake and is the perfect way to finish off this year’s Sugar Rush.
+This is an eye-catching, tasty cupcake and is the perfect for any occasion!

 - 1 teaspoon salt